Is momentum investing dead? Or is it just painful?

 On the one hand, stock-selection momentum strategies (here is a link to more information) can have the potential to generate excess expected returns over the long run; on the other hand, these strategies sometimes generate massive amounts of investor pain when they inevitably go through long bouts of poor relative performance.
 It’s a kind of quid pro quo: in order to access the potential gain, you must willing to accept the potential pain.

-But how much momentum pain can one expect?
+But how much momentum investing pain can one expect?

-Among the academic anomalies, the momentum effect suffers bouts of horrific underperformance (i.e., “crashes”) that are legendary among academics and practitioners alike.
+Among the academic anomalies, the momentum effect generate the most attractive expected returns, but also suffers bouts of horrific underperformance (i.e., “crashes”).
+These crashes are legendary among academics and practitioners alike.
 The relative underperformance is even worse than those associated with deep value strategies.
 But relative “underperformance” is an abstract term.
-Just how bad can the “pain and anguish” associated with momentum actually get?
+Just how bad can the “pain and anguish” associated with momentum investing actually get?

 In a remarkable paper recently published in the FAJ, “Two Centuries of Price-Return Momentum,” by Chris Geczy and Mikhail Samonov, the authors examine an extremely long time series to see just how painful things have gotten in the past for momentum investors.
 (Here is an older version: 212 Years of Price Momentum (The World’s Longest Backtest: 1801–2012).
 The paper conducts an incredible “out of sample” backtest on the so-called cross-sectional momentum phenomenon, which is traditionally measured via a L/S stock portfolio that goes long winners and short losers.

 First, let’s look at the cumulative returns associated with the excess return performance of winners and losers.
 Of course, this chart shouts the question: “Why isn’t everyone doing this?”

 If you’ve read this blog enough you already know the answer as to why everyone else isn’t doing this…IT SUCKS.